dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 ^^^^^^^^^^^^

-If the new tool falls under one of the existing tool categories, then you can make the tool a subclass of one of those classes.
+If the new tool falls under one of the existing tool categories, then make the tool a subclass of one of those other classes.
 This should only be done if the functions in the parent class are needed by the new wrapper.
-If you are unsure, then use CommandBuilder.
+Use CommandBuilder if there is any doubt about what to use.

 Init Function
 ^^^^^^^^^^^^^